Marumiya Tarako Furikake and Cod Roe Mayo

-As I wrote about it several times in the past, Marumiya has many long-selling products in its Furikake line-up and what I introduce here Tarako Furikake is also among them.
+As I wrote several times before, the maker has many long-selling products in its Furikake line-up, and what I introduce here, Tarako Furikake, is among them.

 Marumiya Tarako Furikake

-As I mentioned above, the basic way to use the Furikake is just sprinkling it over a hot bowl of plain white rice, as much as you like.
+Just sprinkle it over a bowl of white rice as much as you like.

-By the way, another recommended way to enjoy this Furikake is making Tarako Mayonnaise or cod roe mayo.
-Just like Mentaiko Mayonnaise, Tarako Mayonnaise is a simple mixture of Tarako or salted cod roe and mayo.
+Another way to enjoy this Furikake is making Tarako Mayonnaise or cod roe mayo.

-With Tarako Furikake, you can effortlessly make Tarako Mayo by mixing the Furikake flakes with a proper amount of mayonnaise.
+With this Furikake, you can effortlessly make Tarako Mayo by combining the flakes with your desired amount of mayonnaise.

-The cod roe mayo is most often used as a dip and is the best match with fresh vegetable sticks like cucumber, carrot, and celery.
+The cod roe mayo, most commonly used as a dipping sauce, is the best match with fresh vegetable sticks like cucumber, carrot, or celery.

 |Cod roe, Panko breadcrumb, Milk sugar, Salt, Roasted sesame seed, Processed soybean, Sugar, Shortening, Nori seaweed, Mackerel shavings, Palm oil, Seafood extract, Krill extract, Starch, Powdered egg white, Soy sauce, Dextrin, Seaweed calcium, Reduced starch syrup, Yeast extract, Starch syrup, High fructose corn syrup, Mirin sweet cooking rice wine, Bonito extract, Amino acid seasoning, Colors (Monascus, carotenoid), Leavening agent, Antioxidant (vitamin E, rosemary extract)|